utec-cs2901-2019-2/easy-exam-grupo-uno/GLOSARY.md

 * Database: A place were a lot of exercises are stored
 * Question: An excersice with a correspondent answer
 * Generate exam: Section on the web that only teachers can enter and download an exam
+* Difficulty Level: A scale from 1 to 5 that sets the difficulty of the question